GreptimeTeam/community/README.md

 ## General Member Leadership Program

-A General Member can become a Contributor by getting their PRs successfully merged into GreptimeDB's main branch in GitHub.
+A General Member can become a **Contributor** by getting their PRs successfully merged into GreptimeDB's main branch in GitHub.

+A responsive Contributor is qualified to become a **Reviewer** if he/she meets the requirements below:

+1. Has been contributing to GreptimeDB GitHub for at least 3 months (**Must**)
+2. Got at least 10 PRs successfully merged (**Must**)
+3. Participated in at least one online/offline event (Bonus!)
+4. Actively leaving comments or helping other members in the community with their questions (Bonus!)

+Process to become a **Reviewer**:

+1. The Steering Committee goes through an internal Voting Process.
+2. The Steering Committee sends email invitations to Contributors who meet the requirement and got more than half votes from the step above.
+3. The Contributors can reply with "Accept" or "Deny"
-A responsive Contributor can become a **Reviewer** by emailing community@greptime.com with the key word "Apply to be a Reviewer" in the subject line, and the Steering Committee will make the final decision and publish the result on the Bi-weekly Report before officially assigning any PRs to the selected Reviewer.
+4. The Greptime team announces the news on the next Bi-weekly Report before officially assigning any PRs to the selected Reviewer.

+Additional responsibilities & exit program for promoted **Reviewers**:

+- Please defend the reputation of the community since you are representing GreptimeDB after being promoted as a Reviewer.
+- Help with testing and changes into the codebase or documentation for merged PRs.
+- Help the community enhance relevant standards or processes such as CR, style guidances, code review, etc.
+- An active Reviewer becomes a Reviewer of Honours if he/she has not contributed for more than 18 months.

 A **Maintainer** is a highly experienced and active Reviewer and can apply to become a member of the Steering Committee by following these steps: